jumpingrivers/diffify/README.md

 ### Diffify

-Diffify enables quick and easy comparison between different versions of any R package stored on CRAN.
-In particular, Diffify provides information from the News file, as well as changes in the dependencies, namespace and functions of a package.
+Diffify enables quick and easy comparison between different versions of R packages stored on [CRAN](https://cran.r-project.org/) and Python packages stored on [PyPI](https://pypi.org/).
+In particular, diffify provides information from the News file, as well as changes in the dependencies, namespace and functions of a package.

 Explore the tool at [diffify.com](https://diffify.com/).